 In this movie filmed by Dezeen at the unveiling of this year's Serpentine Gallery Pavilion in London today, Japanese architect Sou Fujimoto explains how he used a rigid geometric grid to create a soft and natural atmosphere.
+Update: this interview is featured in Dezeen Book of Interviews, which is on sale now for £12.

 "The inspiration started from the beautiful surroundings," Fujimoto says.
 "I was so impressed by the beautiful green surroundings, so I tried to create in this green environment something between nature and architecture, tried to create a transparent structure that melts into the background."